Samantha-norrie/Samantha-norrie.github.io/README.md

 # Hello, my name is Samantha Norrie!

 I'm a software developer and research assistant currently completing my Master’s in Computer Science at the University of Victoria.
-My main areas of work so far have been a mix of testing automation, full-stack development, applied research, tehcnical writign, and computer science education.
+My main areas of work so far have been a mix of testing automation, full-stack development, applied research, tehcnical writing, and computer science education.
 Outside of writing code on the daily, I enjoy weightlifting, journaling, language learning, and playing video games :)

 ## Table of Contents
 - [Publications](#publications)